-A: The foreign financial institutions send FATCA letters to account holders because they are required to share with the IRS the information of US persons (i.e. US citizens, residents and domestic businesses).
+A: The foreign financial institutions send FATCA letters to account holders because they are required to share the information of US persons (i.e. US citizens, residents, and domestic businesses) with the IRS.
 These FATCA letters request the account holders to confirm whether they are a US person.
 Even if the account holders do not reply to the FATCA letters, the foreign financial institution will share the account information with the IRS.
 If a taxpayer has not fully reported his or her worldwide income or reported the foreign accounts on an FBAR, the taxpayer should speak with a tax attorney to discuss resolution options upon receipt of a FATCA letter.

 Q: When does tax planning require a tax attorney?

 A: A well-executed tax plan can reduce your tax burden.
 It will also give you peace of mind that any future audit examination will not contain any mistakes in the application of tax law.
 Both individuals and businesses can benefit from tax planning, as tax law is always changing.
 We advise on complex federal, state, and international reporting laws.
 We frequently work with our clients’ accountants on technical issues.